-Lpath, Inc. is the category leader in the discovery and development of monoclonal antibodies that target bioactive lipids.
-The study of lipids is an emerging field of research that has already identified numerous bioactive lipids that contribute to disease.
-Once a disease-causing lipid is identified, however, the challenge becomes one of generating a compound that neutralizes the relevant bioactive lipid.
+Lpath, Inc. focuses on the discovery and development of monoclonal antibodies that target bioactive lipids.
+Numerous lipids that contribute to disease have now been identified.
+However, the challenge becomes one of generating a compound that neutralizes the relevant bioactive lipid.
 With its ImmuneY2™ platform technology and robust patent estate, Lpath is uniquely positioned to meet such challenges and exploit these opportunities.

-Lpath has leveraged ImmuneY2 and generated monoclonal antibody drug candidates against several bioactive lipids, including sphingosine-1-phosphate, S1P and lysophosphatidic acid, LPA.
+Lpath has leveraged ImmuneY2 and generated monoclonal antibody drug candidates against several bioactive lipids, including sphingosine-1-phosphate (S1P), lysophosphatidic acid (LPA), leukotrienes (LTs) and others.

-Lpath's lead product candidate, iSONEP™ (an anti-S1P antibody), is currently in a Phase 2 clinical trial (Nexus) to assess the efficacy of iSONEP, given alone or in combination with Lucentis®, Avastin®, or Eylea® in subjects with wet AMD, an ocular disease that often leads to blindness.
+Lpath's lead product candidate, iSONEP™ (an anti-S1P antibody), is currently in a Phase 2 clinical trial (Nexus) to assess the efficacy of iSONEP, given alone or in combination with Lucentis®, Avastin®, or Eylea® in subjects with wet AMD, a leading cause of blindness among those over 50 years of age.